 Intermittent fasting can help encourage the body to detox, improve immunity, and also help improve mood and mental performance.
 This type of fasting consists of a planned system where you do not eat solid food for 16 to 32 hours straight, a few times a week and then you go back to normal eating, preferably choosing a diet that is low in sugar and fat.

 To benefit from this type of fasting, the most common strategy to begin it is to not eat for 14 to 16 hours and only ingest liquids like water, and tea or coffee without sugar.
-However, this lifestyle is only recommended for healthy individuals and it requires the consent and support of a doctor, nurse, or health professional who knows about this type of fasting to guarantee it is done correctly and it is good for your health.
+However, this lifestyle is only recommended for healthy individuals and it requires the consent and support of a doctor, nurse, or health professional who knows about this type of fasting, to guarantee it is done correctly and that it is not harmful for your health.

 The 4 main types of intermittent fasting

 The main types of intermittent fasting are: